 Ferrycarrig was engaged by Confluence Water to undertake the Lane Cove Source Control Project.
 The project involved headwall replacement, emergency relief structures (ERS) chamber replacement and the decommissioning of the existing discharge structures.

-This project is part of Sydney Water’s wider Wet Weather Overflow Abatement Program to assess control measures for reducing stormwater ingress/inflows into the wastewater network.
+This project is part of Sydney Water’s wider Wet Weather Overflow Abatement Program to reduce stormwater ingress/inflows into the wastewater network.

-This source control project will focus on addressing stormwater entry via Sydney Water’s assets such as emergency relief structures (ERS), poor sealing arrangements of backflow prevention devices, maintenance chambers, and cross-connections with Council stormwater networks.
+This project will focus on preventing stormwater entry into the Sydney Water wastewater network by constructing ERS, refurbishing backflow prevention devices, replacing maintenance chambers and preventing cross-connections with Council stormwater networks.

-Ferrycarrig was engaged the replace the existing discharge structures with new standard headwalls at three site locations.
-The works involved:
+Ferrycarrig was engaged to replace the existing discharge structures with new standard headwalls at three site locations which involved:

-- Allow for implementing flow isolation, flow management, and any bypass requirements
+- implementing flow isolation flow management (FIFM) and bypass requirements

-- Restoration, re-grading of existing banks around the new headwalls
+- restoration, regrading of banks around the new headwalls

-Ferrycarrig was also engaged to replace the existing discharge structures with new site-specific ERS Chambers at seven project sites.
-These works involved:
+Ferrycarrig was also engaged to replace the existing discharge structures with new ERS chambers at seven project sites that involved:

-- Restoration, Regrading of existing banks around the new ERS.
+- restoration, regrading of banks around the new ERS.

-Key challenges associated with the works included difficult to access site locations that required transportation of materials, plant and equipment by helicopter.
+Key challenges associated with the works included challenging site access conditions that required transportation of materials, plant and equipment by helicopter.